Rio Tinto settles with Australian watchdog on Mozambique disclosure breach

 The settlement of A$750,000 ($538,200) for a single breach of continuous disclosure obligations remains subject to approval by a Federal Court judge, an ASIC spokesperson said.

-Rio Tinto confirmed a prospective settlement had been reached but declined to confirm the agreed penalty.
+Rio Tinto confirmed a settlement had been reached but declined to confirm the agreed penalty.

+ASIC's case was tied to Rio Tinto's reporting of its coal reserves in Mozambique, which it acquired from Riversdale Mining for $3.9 billion in 2011.
+Two years later, Chief Executive Officer Tom Albanese stepped down as the company wrote off more than $3 billion on the assets.

+Hearings on the case against the global miner, Albanese and former chief financial officer Guy Elliott had been due to begin on March 1.

 ($1 = 1.3935 Australian dollars)